On the complexity of computing Strahler numbers: Complexity of computing the Strahler number

 The reduction from the line graph accessibility problem to $\mathsf{St}_{\mathsf{pointer}}^{\ge 3}$ is similar to the reduction from the proof of Theorem~\ref{theorem-uTC0} but less technical.
-Fix an input $(V,E)$, $u$, $v$ for the line graph accessibility problem.
-Let $w \in V$ be the unique node of out-degree $0$ in $(V,E)$; it is the largest element of the linear order $(V,E^*)$.
+Fix a line graph $G=(V,E)$ and two nodes $u, v \in V$ with $u \neq v$.
+Let $w \in V$ be the unique node of out-degree $0$ in $G$.
 By adding a node to $V$ we can assume that $u \neq w \neq v$.
-From the line graph $(V,E)$ we construct a binary tree by adding first a single new child to every node in $V \setminus \{ u, v, w\}$ and two children to $w$ (the new children all leaves in the tree).
+From the line graph $G$ we construct a binary tree by adding first a single new child to every node in $V \setminus \{ u, v, w\}$ and two children to $w$ (the new children all leaves in the tree).
 Finally, we add a binary tree of Strahler number $2$ (resp., $1$) whose root will be the second child of $u$ (resp., $v$).
 Let $t$ be the resulting binary tree.
-If $(u,v) \in E^*$ then $\hs(t) = 3$, otherwise $\hs(t) = 2$. \end{proof} Finally, we also considered the cases where the input tree is given in a compressed form by either a binary DAG or a TSLP.
+If there is a path from $u$ to $v$ in $G$ then $\hs(t) = 3$, otherwise $\hs(t) = 2$. \end{proof} Finally, we also considered the cases where the input tree is given in a compressed form by either a binary DAG or a TSLP.